sshane/traffic-lights/README.md

 Each image is 1164x874.

-To start training, first unzip data.zip into the root directory of `traffic-lights` so that the directory tree looks like: `/traffic-lights/data/GREEN/etc.png`.
+To start training, first unzip one of the datasets into the root directory of `traffic-lights` so that the directory tree looks like: `/traffic-lights/data/GREEN/etc.png`.

 When you run train.py, it will then start a process of cropping and randomly transforming images from the dataset into the `/traffic-lights/data/.processed` directory.